asberk/aaronberk.ca/content/post/bcdata-workshop-2017.md

 ## About

-The [BC Data Science](http://workshop.bcdata.ca) workshop was hosted August 9 &ndash; 25 in downtown Vancouver at UBC Robson Square, co-organized by myself, Brian Wetton and Lee Rippon from the IAM, with support from PIMS and SFU Mathematics.
+The [BC Data Workshop](http://workshop.bcdata.ca/2017) was hosted August 9 &ndash; 25 in downtown Vancouver at UBC Robson Square, co-organized by myself, Brian Wetton and Lee Rippon from the IAM, with support from PIMS and SFU Mathematics.

 The workshop featured a wide array of material from experts across the west coast, structured into three sections: a 3-day pre-workshop intensive; a week of introductory material; and a week-long data science project led by industry mentors.